 8.2.3 Behavior or Trap Response by Individual

 One of the most basic of encounter models is that which accommodates a change in encounter probability as a result of initial encounter.
 This is colloquially “trap happiness” or “trap shyness” which is a natural response of individuals to being captured.
 If a trap is baited with a food source, naturally an individual might come back for more.
 On the other hand, if being captured is traumatic then an individual might learn to avoid traps.
 Both of these types of responses can occur in most species depending on the type of encounter mechanisms being employed.
-Moreover, behavioral response can be either global (Gardner et al. 2010) or local (Royle et al. 2009).
+Moreover, behavioral response can be either global (Gardner et al. 2010) or local (Royle et al. 2009 XXX wolverine paper?
+XXX).
 The local response is a trap-specific response which likely makes more sense in most spatial situations.
 A global response suggests that initial capture provides a net increase or decrease (across all traps).

 To describe such models we can create a binary matrix that indicates if an individual has been captured previously.
 For the global behavioral response, define the $nind x k$ matrix, C where $C_i,k =1$ means that individual $i$ was captured at least once prior to session $k$, otherwise C = 0.